 - Add the cream to the sauce and a few tablespoons of the Porcini water (filter it if necessary).
 Turn down the heat to low and simmer for 5-10 minutes.

-- Drain the cooked pasta and add it to the pan with the sauce to finish cooking and absorb all flavors.
+- Drain the cooked al dente pasta and add it to the pan with the sauce to finish cooking and absorb all flavors.
 Add more Porcini water if necessary.

 Nutrition